Web3NL/motoko-book/src/advanced-concepts/async-programming.md

 Messages in an actor are always executed sequentially, meaning one after the other and never in parallel.
 As a programmer, you have no control over the order in which _incoming messages_ are executed.

-You can only control the order in which you send messages to other actors, with the guarantee that they will be executed in the order you sent them.
-But you have no guarantee on the order in which you receive the _callbacks_ for those messages.
+You can only control the order in which you send messages to other actors, with the guarantee that, for a particular destination actor, they will be executed in the order you sent them.
+Messages sent to different actors may be executed out of order.

+You have no guarantee on the order in which you receive the results of any messages sent.

 Consult the [official docs](https://internetcomputer.org/docs/current/developer-docs/security/rust-canister-development-security-best-practices/#inter-canister-calls-and-rollbacks) for more information on this topic.